The Eclectic review. vol. 1-New [8th], Volume 71817 |

 Common terms and phrases

-Albanian appear attention Author baptism Bible Brahmins Caliphs Calvinistic cause character Christ Christian Church Church of England circumstances civil connexion conscience considerable Constantine death degree Dissenters Divine Essence doctrine Donatists duty ecclesiastical effect Egypt Eleusis England English Dissenters established evil excite expression fact faith favour feelings friends give Gospel Hebrew Hebrew Bible Hindoo Holy honour human important individual instance interest Israelites judgement labour less living Lord Lord Byron Maimonides manner matter means Melancthon ment mind ministers mode moral nation nature never object observation occasion octavo opinion original passage peace persons poem political port wine portion present Price principles produce profession racter readers Recife religion religious remarks respect Scripture seems sentiments Sermons shew Society Socinianism spirit thing tion truth volume whole words writer
+Albanian appear attention Author baptism Bible Bishop Brahmins Caliphs Calvinistic cause character Christ Christian Church Church of England circumstances civil connexion conscience considerable Constantine death degree Dissenters Divine Essence doctrine Donatists duty ecclesiastical effect Egypt Eleusis England English Dissenters established evil expression fact faith favour feelings friends give Gospel Hebrew Hebrew Bible Hindoo Holy honour human important individual instance interest Israelites judgement kind labour less living Lord Lord Byron Maimonides manner matter means Melancthon ment mind ministers moral nation nature never object observation occasion octavo opinion original passage peace persons poem political port wine portion present Price principles produce profession racter readers Recife religion religious remarks respect Scripture seems sentiments Sermons shew Society Socinianism spirit thing tion truth volume whole words writer

 Popular passages